 Conducting archival or field research in a foreign language is an incredible challenge.
 When you realise you are fully living and thinking in a foreign language and land, it's also an exhilarating experience.

-Basim Musallam (Director of Studies) is a University Lecturer in Islamic Studies.
+Basim Musallam is a Life Fellow in Islamic Studies.
 He is particularly interested in the social structure of medieval Islam and the history of ideas during this period as well as the history of the modern Middle East.

 Students thinking of studying a language from the Modern and Medieval Languages Faculty should also see the list of King's fellows in MML on the MML subject page.